obriencj/python-withscope/README.md

 ### Finally Getting Around To It

-It was months and months later that I was awake one night and thought, "hey, let's give it a serious shot!"
-I hacked together a Scope class that would fetch locals, wrap it into a layered dict with the user-specified scope bindings, and stuff it into the frame and back again.
+It was many months later that I was awake one night and thought, "hey, let's give it a serious shot!"
+I hacked together a `Scope` class that would fetch locals, wrap it into a layered dict with the user-specified scope bindings, and stuff it into the frame and back again.